Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 If you have a rock garden, there are few plants more suited for such a location.
 They will thrive in full sun and light and sandy soil, which is what we have here in the Albuquerque, New Mexico, area.
 As you can see from the photographs, they produce open, cup-shaped flowers.

-When to Plant Primrose
+Best Time to Plant Primrose

 If you desire your primrose flowers to bloom in the first planting year, you have to sow the seeds in the fall.
 You could also start them indoors early in the spring, then transplant them outside after the last frost.